Holyrood Palace: 12th–15th centuries

-The ruined Augustinian Holyrood Abbey that stands next to the Palace of Holyroodhouse was founded in 1128 at the order of King David I. The name derives either from a legendary vision of the cross witnessed by David I, or from a relic of the True Cross known as the Holy Rood or Black Rood, and which had belonged to Saint Margaret, David's mother.
+The ruined Augustinian Holyrood Abbey that stands next to the palace was founded in 1128 on the orders of King David I. The name derives either from a legendary vision of the cross witnessed by David I, or from a relic of the True Cross known as the Holy Rood or Black Rood, which had belonged to Saint Margaret, David's mother.
 As a royal foundation, and sited close to Edinburgh Castle, it became an important administrative centre.
 A Papal legate was received here in 1177, while in 1189 a council of nobles met to discuss a ransom for the captive William the Lion.
-The Parliament of Scotland met at the abbey seven times between 1256 and 1410, and in 1328 the Treaty of Edinburgh–Northampton was signed by Robert the Bruce in the ‘King’s Chamber’ at the abbey, indicating that it may already have been in use as a royal residence.
+The Parliament of Scotland met at the abbey seven times between 1256 and 1410, and in 1328 the Treaty of Edinburgh–Northampton was signed by Robert the Bruce in the 'King's Chamber' at the abbey, indicating that it may already have been in use as a royal residence.
 In 1371, David II became the first of several kings to be buried at Holyrood Abbey, and James II was born, crowned, married, and buried there.
 James III and Margaret of Denmark were married at Holyrood in 1469.
 The early royal residence was in the abbey guesthouse, and by the later 15th century the king occupied dedicated royal lodgings.

 16th century

 Between 1501 and 1505, James IV constructed a Gothic palace adjacent to the abbey.
 The impetus for the work probably came from the marriage of James IV to Margaret Tudor, which took place in the abbey in August 1503 while work was still ongoing.
-The Palace of Holyroodhouse was built around a quadrangle, situated west of the abbey cloister.
+The palace was built around a quadrangle, situated west of the abbey cloister.
 It contained a chapel, gallery, royal apartments, and a great hall.
 The chapel occupied the north range of the quadrangle, with the queen's apartments occupying part of the south range.
 The west range contained the king's lodgings and the entrance to the palace.
 The master mason Walter Merlioun built a two-storey gatehouse, which was demolished in 1753, although fragments of it remain in the 19th-century Abbey Court House which stands on Abbey Strand.
 The upper floor of the gatehouse was a workshop for the glazier Thomas Peebles until 1537, when it was converted into a space for mending the royal tapestries.
 In 1512 a lion house and menagerie were constructed in the palace gardens to house the king's lion, civet, tigers, lynx, and bears.
 James IV held tournaments of the Wild Knight and the Black Lady in Edinburgh in 1507 and 1508.
 These events concluded with banquets in the great hall.
 As the final act of these theatrical events, the Black Lady came into the hall with her Spanish page "Little Martin".
 A cloud descended from the roof and swept them both away.